mnot/I-D/http-encryption-encoding/draft.md

 {{RFC2119}}.

-# The "encrypted" HTTP content-coding  {#encrypted}
+# The "aesgcm-128" HTTP content-coding

-The "encrypted" HTTP content-coding indicates that a payload has been encrypted using the cipher described in the Encryption HTTP header field.
+The "aesgcm-128" HTTP content-coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) {AES}} {{NIST.800-38D}}, using a 128 bit key.

-When it appears, the Encryption HTTP header field MUST be present in the message.
+When this content-coding is in use, the Encryption header field {#encryption} MUST be present, and MUST have a corresponding value with the following parameters:

+- block size - fixed for message scope; default 4k, change via parameter
+- padding - 1 byte
+- IV - per-block prefix
+- auth tags - end of block

 # The "Encryption" HTTP header field  {#encryption}

-The "Encryption" HTTP header field describes the cipher(s) that have been applied to a message payload.
+The "Encryption" HTTP header field describes the parameters that are necessary for encrypted content encoding(s) that have been applied to a message payload.

 ~~~
-  Encryption-val = #cipher
+  Encryption-val = #cipher_params
-  cipher = token *( ";" param )
+  cipher_params = *( ";" param )
 ~~~

-Each cipher is identified by a token; see {{cipher-registry}}.
+The following parameters are defined for all ciphers' potential use:

+* "key" - contains the base64 URL-encoded bytes of the key.

+* "keyid" - contains

+* "" -

 One parameter, "key", is defined for all ciphers; it carries a URI {{RFC3986}} that identifies the key used to encrypt the payload.
 Individual tokens MAY define the parameters that are appropriate for them.

-If the payload is encrypted more than once (as reflected by having multiple 'encrypted' content-codings), each cipher MUST be reflected in "Encryption", in the order in which they were applied.
+If the payload is encrypted more than once (as reflected by having multiple content-codings that imply encryption), each cipher MUST be reflected in "Encryption", in the order in which they were applied.

 Servers processing PUT requests MUST persist the value of the Encryption header field.